Market Research and Job Search

 To learn how to market yourself consider using the resources provided by the University first.
 Bothe the School of Public Affairs and ASU's Career and Professional Development Services office offers a wide variety of workshops, webinars, worksheets, events and activities, developed with ASU students and the employers who recruit them in mind.
 You can access these resources here, by request at email@example.com, or at https://eoss.asu.edu/cs.

 Give yourself 2-3 weeks to explore using these tools and resources.

 When you are comfortable that you have explored a variety of options and have developed your target lists of positions, places, and people to pursue, and have prepared a draft resume and letter outlining your interests, skills and motivation, complete page 2 of the SPA Application for Internship Referral and Participation.

-Next, schedule a follow-up appointment with the SPA Internship Coordinator for assistance tailoring these tools to your career goals, and to confirm their completion, and your preparedness for the next steps in the search - sending, interviewing and accepting an offer of internship.
+Next, schedule a follow-up appointment with the SPA Internship Coordinator for assistance tailoring these tools to your career goals, and to confirm their completion, and your preparedness for the next steps in the search - applying, interviewing and accepting an offer of internship.

 Have you been selected for an internship or identified another qualifying work-learning opportunity?
 Then you are ready for the next step.